RocketChat/docs-old/4. User Guides/Voice and video calls/README.md

+# Voice and Video Calls

-# WebRTC - Using video and voice calls
+Using WebRTC for video and voice calls

 ## What you need